easybuilders/easybuild-docs/docs/extended-dry-run.md

 *silently*, i.e. without producing a corresponding dry run message, via the named argument `verbose`.

-This is used in a couple of places in the EasyBuild framework, to avoid some environment variables being defined cluttering the dry run output without added value.
-It can be used for similar reasons in easyblocks.
+This is used in a couple of places in the SimpleBuild framework, to avoid some environment variables being defined cluttering the dry run output without added value.
+It can be used for similar reasons in simpleblocks.

 For example, the `PythonPackage` uses it in the *install* step, to modify `$PYTHONPATH` as required by the `python setup.py install`